-In this context, a participatory approach should be central to all interventions; children be involved in setting their own goals in line with their interests and aspirations; the supervisory process should aim to enhance children's ability to become agents of their own change.
+In this context, participatory approaches should be central to all youth justice services and interventions.
+Children should be involved in shaping their own outcomes setting their own goals in line with their interests and aspirations; the supervisory process should aim to enhance children's ability to become agents of their own change.

-• A child friendly court system and 'sentencing' framework
+A child centred court system and 'sentencing' framework

-No child should ever be tried or sentenced in an adult court.
+No child should ever be remanded, tried or sentenced in an adult court.
 Children should never appear in the crown court.

-Court rooms, where they are used, should be child friendly and facilitate the involvement of children in the process.
+Court rooms, where they are used, should be child friendly spaces and facilitate the involvement of children in the process.

-Decision makers, and other practitioners, in the youth court and other decision-making forums, should be child specialists.
+All practitioners, in the youth court and other decision-making forums, should be child specialists.
 Youth magistrates and other decision makers should also have experience of, and expertise in, family proceedings rather than the adult criminal justice system.

 Where any significant decision is to be made that has implications for the child, they should attend in person and be provided with adequate and appropriate adult support to ensure their full understanding of, and participation in, proceedings.
-Video link or other forms technology that allow hearings at a distance should only be used where no substantive decisions about the child's future are to be made and the child does not wish to attend.
+Video link or other forms of technology that allow hearings at a distance should only be used where no substantive decisions about the child's future are to be made and the child does not wish to attend.

 Punishment and deterrence have no role in responding to children's offending behaviour.
-The purpose of any compulsory interventions should be to promote the child's wellbeing, education and longer term healthy development but disposals must also be proportionate.
+The purpose of any compulsory interventions should be to promote the child's wellbeing, education and longer-term healthy development but disposals must also be proportionate.
 The content of any sentence (or other ordered intervention) should be determined by this purpose; the extent and duration of such intervention should never exceed that which is warranted by the seriousness of the offence.
 Where the child has outstanding welfare needs, these should be met through mainstream, not criminal justice, services.